Insight - U.S. funds not bailing on China yet amid free-fall in stocks

 CALGARY, Alberta The growing protest movement against U.S. oil and gas pipelines has so far focused on stopping or delaying new construction, with some high-profile successes.

-NEW YORK After almost a month of watching Chinese stocks in free fall, some U.S. fund managers are buying shares at what they consider distressed prices, though they predict continuing volatility - and perhaps more declines - ahead.

-The Shanghai Composite Index's sell-off took a break on Thursday as government efforts to prop up the market pushed shares up 5.8 percent, the biggest one-day gain in six years.
+NEW YORK As the Chinese stock market free-fall shows no signs of stopping, some U.S.-based fund managers said the government's effort to prop up stock values is having the opposite effect, even as some buy at what they consider panic-driven prices.

-The Shanghai Composite has tumbled by about a third since mid-June, wiping out about $3 trillion in market value and ending a rally that had previously seen the market double from its June 2014 low.
+The Shanghai Composite Index has tumbled by 32 percent since mid-June, wiping out about $3 trillion (1.95 trillion pounds) in market value and ending a rally that had previously seen the market double from its June 2014 low.
 In response, Beijing has cut interest rates and stopped the trading of thousands of stocks, preventing some shareholders from selling their positions in hopes of ending the downturn.

 The measures have instead helped spread the rout to the Hong Kong-based Hang Seng index, whose listings of so-called H share companies are largely owned by foreign investors and trade at lower valuations, fund managers said.